This factsheet was prepared in cooperation with the Council of the Notariats of the EU (CNUE).

-In the event of succession by will the testator may appoint one or more persons who are required to ensure that the will is carried out or to execute it fully or in part.
+In the event of succession by will, the testator may appoint one or more persons who are required to ensure that the will is carried out or to execute it fully or in part.
 This is known as executorship.
 The person appointed is the executor.

-Replacement of the trustee, or trusteeship, is a disposition by means of which the testator entrusts the designated heir with the task of preserving the inheritance so that it reverts to the benefit of another on his or her death.
+Replacement of the trustee, or trusteeship, is a disposition by means of which the testator entrusts the designated heir with the task of preserving the inheritance so that it reverts to the benefit of another on their death.
 The heir given this duty is called the trustee.
 The beneficiary of the replacement is known as the trustee heir.
 The trustee benefits from and administers the assets under trusteeship.